cloudquiza/interview-prep-cards/README.md

-# Interview Prep Cards
+# Interview Prep with AI

-A minimal, no-friction interview practice site.
+A minimal, no-friction interview practice site powered by AI prompts.

-Generate your own interview questions using an LLM, upload them as a CSV, and practice by flipping cards.
-Everything runs locally in the browser.
-No accounts.
-No backend.
+Generate your own interview questions using an LLM, upload them as a CSV, and practice immediately with interactive flip cards.
+Everything runs locally in your browser — no accounts, no backend.

 ---